 Disposable masks are necessary for frontline medical staff, and vulnerable people – but the majority of people can keep themselves and their communities safe by wearing reusable #facemasks – and therefore minimise the long-term environmental impact caused by #Covid19.

-Available in Burmese, Dutch, English, Ewe, French, German, Indonesian, Italian, Khmer, Malay, Mandarin, Portuguese, Russian, Spanish, Tamil and Ukrainian
+Available in Burmese, Dutch, English, Ewe, French, German, Indonesian, Italian, Khmer, Malay, Mandarin, Portuguese, Russian, Spanish, Swahili, Tamil, Turkish and Ukrainian

 This new poster has been designed to share freely on social media, or print out to display in shop windows, schools, offices, and in your community – anywhere in the world.

 Measures to get a grip on the COVID pandemic include vaccination programs, wearing face masks, social distancing and hygiene measures.